maciekbogdalski/gnmi-network-management/docs/drs/drs.md

 #### <a name="rdc"></a> 4.2.1 Retrieving device configuration
 ![Retrieve Device Config](https://www.plantuml.com/plantuml/png/XP8nJiKm38Ptdo9Zt_0km82UL1O66E04eR5AfTQ1sEtvSN6ZggBcJOui_r--ABwnn2BpD4Bi99VGZWEI05WDryVmcejyVkIPKfkdhqnh-o4mKdh3xnbPccBriYA69GgUPG3EGCf_mcNey2LIxB4ekKUnLfD-otFQmSTXW6FswjeQ2H9we7_Tsao46ioqMtO55VEEpDfsJVz60JocRyzsIzNtwVv3Dj5x7rVd06h0joh8UcOqhKFSqL2KhLNLs0XDHLsCvU_GJLFhhlu0)
-1. The Client sends a `getConfiguration()` request to the NorthboundInterface.
+1. The Client sends a `getConfiguration()` request to the `NorthboundInterface`.
-2. The NorthboundInterface retrieves the device (identified by the provided deviceId) from the DeviceManager.
+2. The `NorthboundInterface` retrieves the device (identified by the provided `deviceId`) from the `DeviceManager`.
-3. The NorthboundInterface then asks the DeviceConnectionManager to create a new Session for the device.
+3. The `NorthboundInterface` then asks the `DeviceConnectionManager` to create a new `Session` for the device.
-4. The DeviceConnectionManager returns the newly created Session.
+4. The `DeviceConnectionManager` returns the newly created `Session`.
-5. The NorthboundInterface sends a request to the Session to get the device configuration.
+5. The `NorthboundInterface` sends a request to the `Session` to get the device configuration.
-6. The Session communicates with the NetworkDevice to retrieve the configuration.
+6. The `Session` communicates with the `NetworkDevice` to retrieve the configuration.
-7. Once the Session has the configuration, it sends it back to the NorthboundInterface.
+7. Once the `Session` has the configuration, it sends it back to the `NorthboundInterface`.
-8. The NorthboundInterface then sends the configuration back to the Client.
+8. The `NorthboundInterface` then sends the configuration back to the Client.

 This process enables the system to retrieve device configurations dynamically based on the Client's request, ensuring that the Client always has access to up-to-date device information.

 #### <a name="udc"></a> 4.2.2 Updating device configuration
 ![Updating device configuration](https://www.plantuml.com/plantuml/png/TPEnSiCW38Ptde8nlKjUe4ClLxnuY8VG5w2Wf5mJI45ENxy8NDVgnOCNyUcN_b_dVKQJSBnUXB4OarGN3m75hHIzzJSJK0unuSTx78Fh0q8w6GlIP3cyzWphuEuj74mmPqW4T8S7xog601Pz34jISLH3peMW9yqVulXe5VrlbNu0_8xfytVazJe6RmrEcltGASOpl7hhX6X9oDqBEPNFCWCEqP61ap-FgQfjGgdqRYljilf4MVgxGQWXbOzKkaCHEGEsALFd0YrnYSBive6kWiB10fd55AdP1AKyfRLfFDTK9AgMghdHJ5RDkheImHtXQuICcmp834_rnGWjXAwTHO3rliNcT4rZAnyiJ9VKRHMwKejzThQUCy52r1PoshL6VglL6tMYDEp-HXuXtsB8BFe2JVBDwmf6I3D068UOIQ7dcwn0OcWoqo-vjXTfxI4u-eL_0000)
-1. The Client sends a `setConfiguration()` request to the NorthboundInterface, which includes the new configuration.
+1. The Client sends a `setConfiguration()` request to the `NorthboundInterface`, which includes the new configuration.
-2. The NorthboundInterface retrieves the device (identified by the provided deviceId) from the DeviceManager.
+2. The `NorthboundInterface` retrieves the device (identified by the provided `deviceId`) from the `DeviceManager`.
-3. The NorthboundInterface then asks the DeviceConnectionManager to create a new Session for the device.
+3. The `NorthboundInterface` then asks the `DeviceConnectionManager` to create a new `Session` for the device.
-4. The DeviceConnectionManager returns the newly created Session.
+4. The `DeviceConnectionManager` returns the newly created `Session`.
-5. The NorthboundInterface sends a request to the Session to update the device configuration.
+5. The `NorthboundInterface` sends a request to the `Session` to update the device configuration.
-6. The Session communicates with the NetworkDevice to apply the new configuration.
+6. The `Session` communicates with the `NetworkDevice` to apply the new configuration.
-7. Once the Session confirms that the configuration update is complete, it sends a confirmation back to the NorthboundInterface.
+7. Once the `Session` confirms that the configuration update is complete, it sends a confirmation back to the `NorthboundInterface`.
-8. The NorthboundInterface then sends a confirmation back to the Client.
+8. The `NorthboundInterface` then sends a confirmation back to the Client.

 This process allows the system to dynamically update device configurations based on the Client's request.
 This ensures that device configurations can be updated as needed without manual intervention.

 #### <a name="sm"></a> 4.2.3 Subscription management (create, update, delete)